Abdullah Hashem: Personal life

 Since 2012, Abdullah Hashem has been married to Norhan Alquersh.
 They have four children: two girls and two boys.

+Controversies

+Members of Hashem's group, the AROPL, have been arrested for various offences including forced marriage, and sexual assault.
+The police described the operation as being the result of a "detailed and robust investigation".

 Publications

 In 2022, Abdullah Hashem published The Goal of the Wise, the official gospel of the religion (غاية الحكيم).
 The book, which has 42 "doors" or chapters, has been translated into Arabic, Urdu, Spanish, French, German, Turkish, Azeri, Persian, and other languages.

 On 19 May 2025, The Goal of the Wise was awarded the 2025 Best International Book Award in the category of Religion and Spirituality at the International Book Fair in Turin, Italy.